 Here are just “a few” of the features inside this Smart Pianist app: 692 instrument sounds, 470 interactive musical chord style accompaniments with interactive chord detection and style control, 403 preset songs in the song library, 44 different vocal harmony parts for microphone singing when microphone is connected to CSP, 16 track full General MIDI recorder and playback feature, interactive “streaming lights” song learning features and visual note recognition, digital sheet music notation with song play options for left and right hand, master EQ, 58 reverb/effects settings, layer/mix instrument sounds, split instrument sounds, visual digital mixing board, and importing iTunes for instant chord charts and play-along,

-The CSP-150 is using a modified version of the CLP cabinet with it being about 1.5″ less wide than the CLP-635 but approx 4.5″ taller with its music rack in a slightly higher position pushed out more toward the player.
-It’s nearly 18.5″ deep from the wall which is about .5″ deeper than the CLP-635 and is about 4.5 lbs heavier at 128 lbs.
-The CSP-150 also uses the same internal speaker system as the CLP-635 as well as the same GH3X key action.
-So the CSP-150 can be reasonably defined as the CLP-635 cabinet, key action, & speakers system combined with the Smart Pianist app giving you most of the features and functions of the more expensive CVP-705 all rolled into one piano with only 2 buttons and one master volume control.
+The CSP-150 is using a modified version of the CLP cabinet with it being about 1.5″ less wide than the prior CLP-635 but approx 4.5″ taller with its music rack in a slightly higher position pushed out more toward the player.
+It’s nearly 18.5″ deep from the wall and its weight is 128 lbs.
+The CSP-150 also uses the same internal speaker system as the newer CLP-735 although the key actions are different.
+So the CSP-150 can be reasonably defined as similar to the CLP-735 in piano sound sample, cabinet, & speaker system combined with the very exciting Smart Pianist app giving you many of the features and functions of the more expensive CVP-805 (hundreds of features) all rolled into one piano with only 2 buttons and one master volume control.
 The minimalistic appearance of the CSP-150 also makes it look the most “un-digital” piano on the market in terms of obvious buttons, screens, etc withing the structure of the piano itself.
 If you are the type of person who really likes technology but wants to keep the interface simple and easy to use while having an instrument that just be a good piano without all the “extra stuff” then the CLP-150 may be the perfect piano for you.

 – Yamaha Clavinova CSP-170 – $4699 internet price for matte black | $5299 internet price for polished ebony – The CSP-170 model is the top model in the CSP series although we are hoping Yamaha will come out with a mini-grand version in the near future but until that time happens Yamaha does have a mini grand CVP model that has been out for 2020 and is called the CVP809GP which I will get to later in this review.
 The only differences between the CSP-150 and this CSP-170 is cabinet weight at 20 lbs heavier, internal speaker system which is a big upgrade offering 180 watts of total power going through 4 speakers and being powered by 4 individual amplifiers.
 The main speakers are housed in a separate acoustic speaker box below the piano keyboard which provides the CSP-170 with a lot more power for a fuller, richer, bassier sound, and it is noticeable, especially compared to the CSP-150.